 - Assessment and management of political risk, management of currency risk and hedging tools.

-- Zero lower bound rates and financing decisions.
+- Interest rates on global markets and financing decisions.

 - Funding options in international debt and equity markets.

 - Small business access to foreign capital markets.

 - Foreign direct investments, cross border M&A, private equity.